Graduate Course Catalog 2016-2017

 M.S.T.
 Degree Requirements

 The master of science for teachers is designed for practicing elementary, middle, and high school teachers.
 It is not appropriate for individuals seeking state certification.
 No foreign language is required, and the GRE is not required in the application.
 The student must complete 32 credit hours at the 800 or 900 levels.
 At least 24 of these credits must be in the Department of English.
 Courses taken outside the department must be approved by the student's adviser.
 Students must complete a capstone experience (creative writing option, teacher inquiry option, or curricular option).

 The department offers special summer programs, which can be taken to fulfill some or all of the course requirements for the M.S.T. degree.
 The New Hampshire Literacy Institutes offer summer courses that focus on the teaching of writing and reading in grades K-12.
 Summer institutes emphasize writing workshops in fiction, nonfiction, and poetry and may include courses in literature and composition theory and research.

 Master of Fine Arts in Writing Requirements

 In the fall of 2007, UNH launched a master of fine arts in writing, creating a three-year, 48-credit program that aims to provide students with the intensive training in their craft that they'll need to start their lives as professional writers.
-Students concentrate in fiction, nonfiction, or poetry and are taught by a faculty of nine working writers, each of whom specializes in one of these fields.
+Students concentrate in fiction, nonfiction, or poetry and are taught by a faculty of eight working writers, each of whom specializes in one of these fields.
 Students learn in small workshops and in individual conferences with their teachers.
 Conference teaching is a cornerstone of the UNH graduate writing program.

 Students are required to take four workshops in their major genre.
 In addition, students take one form and theory course in their major genre, five elective courses that may include additional writing courses or courses from the English department's offerings in other fields (such as literature, linguistics, or composition studies), and 8 credit hours of the M.F.A. thesis.
 Teaching assistants are required to take English 910, Practicum in Teaching College Composition, as one of their electives.
 There is no foreign language requirement.